insomniacs-dc/caera/README.md

 # setup

 Python version newer than 3.8 and older than 3.11 must be installed.
-`poetry` is used as the depdendency manager.
+`poetry` is used as the dependency manager.

 ## steps for setup